CADD-SC/hERG-Inhibition-Prediction-Model/README.md

 **Output:**

-Our model generates output in binary value (1 or 0), where 1 indicates compound to be inhibitor, while 0 indicates non-inhibitor.
+Our model generates output in binary value (1 or 0), where 1 indicates compound to be inhibitor, while 0 indicates non-inhibitor

-**Please make sure to keep all the required files (hERG_inh.pkl, data_preprocessing.py, scaler, featuers.txt, input_file.csv, model.py)in the working directory.**
+**Please ensure that all the necessary files (hERG_inh.pkl, data_preprocessing.py, scaler, features.txt, input_file.csv, model.py) are kept in the working directory**

 **To download the prediction model file (hERG_inh.pkl), please refer to the "Tags --> v2.3.4" tab**